Social Outburst (Chile)

 The protests began in Chile's capital, Santiago, as a coordinated fare evasion campaign by secondary school students which led to spontaneous takeovers of the city's main train stations and open confrontations with the Carabineros de Chile (the national police force).
-On 18 October, the situation escalated as a group of people began vandalizing city's infrastructure; seizing, vandalizing, and burning down many stations of the Santiago Metro network and disabling them with extensive infrastructure damage, and for a time causing the cessation of the network in its entirety.
-Eighty-one stations have sustained major damage, including seventeen burned down.
+On 18 October, the situation escalated as a group of people began vandalizing Santiago's infrastructure; seizing, vandalizing, and burning down many stations of the Santiago Metro network and disabling them with extensive infrastructure damage; and for a time causing the closure of the network in its entirety.
+Eighty-one stations sustained major damage, including seventeen burned down.
 On the same day, President of Chile Sebastián Piñera announced a state of emergency, authorizing the deployment of Chilean Army forces across the main regions to enforce order and prevent the destruction of public property, and invoked before the courts the Ley de Seguridad del Estado ("State Security Law") against dozens of detainees.
 A curfew was declared on 19 October in the Greater Santiago area.

-In the following days, protests and riots expanded to other Chilean cities, including Concepción, San Antonio and Valparaíso.
-The state of emergency was extended to the Concepción Province, all Valparaíso Region (except Easter Island and Juan Fernández Archipelago) and the cities of Antofagasta, Coquimbo, Iquique, La Serena, Rancagua, Valdivia, Osorno, and Puerto Montt.
+In the following days, protests and riots expanded to other Chilean cities, including Concepción, San Antonio, and Valparaíso.
+Widespread looting occurred at shops and businesses.
+The state of emergency was extended to the Concepción Province, all of Valparaíso Region (except Easter Island and Juan Fernández Archipelago), and the cities of Antofagasta, Coquimbo, Iquique, La Serena, Rancagua, Valdivia, Osorno, and Puerto Montt.
 The protests have been considered the "worst civil unrest" having occurred in Chile since the end of Augusto Pinochet's military dictatorship due to the scale of damage to public infrastructure, the number of protesters, and the measures taken by the government.
-As a consequence of this widespread looting occurred at shops and businesses.

-On 25 October 2019, over 1.2 million people took to the streets of Santiago to protest against social inequality, in what was called as "The biggest march of Chile."
-As of 28 December 2019, 29 people had died, nearly 2,500 had been injured and 2,840 had been arrested.
-Human rights organizations have received several reports of violations conducted against protesters by security forces, including eye mutilation, torture, sexual abuse and sexual assault.
+On 25 October 2019, over 1.2 million people took to the streets of Santiago to protest against social inequality in what was called "the biggest march of Chile".
+As of 28 December 2019, 29 people had died, nearly 2,500 had been injured, and 2,840 had been arrested.
+Human rights organizations have received several reports of violations conducted against protesters by security forces, including eye mutilation, torture, sexual abuse, and sexual assault.
 On 28 October 2019, President Piñera changed eight ministries of his cabinet in response to the unrest, dismissing his Interior Minister Andrés Chadwick.